TheRealFREDP3D/TheRealFREDP3D.github.io/index.md

 - Currently, I'm focused on *Python programming*, *Open Sources LLMs models(Ollama)* and *Machine Learning*.
 - I'm particularly excited about exploring the intersection of *AI* and *cybersecurity* as a potential career path.

 ### Connect with me

-If you'd like to connect or follow my journey, you can find me on Twitter @TheRealFREDP3D, where I share my latest projects and insights into the world of technology and cybersecurity.
+If you'd like to connect or follow my journey, you can find me on X [@TheRealFREDP3D](https://x.com/TheRealFredP3D), where I share my latest projects and insights into the world of technology and cybersecurity.

 I'm always eager to learn and collaborate, so feel free to reach out!